snehilvj/dmc-docs/docs/migration/migration.md

 DMC V2 is based on Mantine V8.
 For more information see the [Mantine 8 Changelog.](https://mantine.dev/changelog/8-0-0/) and the [DMC 2.0.0 Release announcement.]( /release-2-0-0)

+Starting with DMC v2.3.0,` RichTextEditor` uses Tiptap v3.
+There are no known breaking changes, but projects with customizations—such as clientside callbacks that rely on the Tiptap API or custom controls—should check for compatibility.
+The Text Style API has also been updated, which may affect how JSON and HTML content are generated.
+For details on changes and new features, see the [Tiptap v3 changelog](https://tiptap.dev/docs/resources/whats-new).

 #### Switch withThumbIndicator

 [Switch](/components/switch) component default styles were updated, it now includes checked state indicator inside the